 Among the SME business loans provided by banks is the UOB Bizmoney Business Loan.
 It has a maximum loan amount of S$350,000 and a repayment period of up to 3 years.

 The current effective interest rate for this business loan is 10.88% per annum.
 You must also pay a 2% processing fee and an annual fee of S$500.
 The loan is an unsecured business term loan, as such does not require the applicant company to pledge any property or deposit as collateral, but personal guarantee(s) may be required.

 This loan is available to sole proprietorships, partnerships, or private limited companies that are registered and have been operating in the country for at least 3 years.

-OCBC’s Business First Loan is an SME micro-loan that offers financing of up to S$100,000 with a longer tenure of 4 years.
+OCBC’s Business First Loan is one of the SME micro-loans in Singapore that offers financing of up to S$100,000 with a longer tenure of 4 years.
 This startup business loan is similarly an unsecured business term loan, and, as is the case with unsecured loans, OCBC’s offer requires no collateral.